 \section{Abstract}

-Existing deep network-based full-reference image quality assessment (FR-IQA) models typically rely on pairwise comparisons of deep features from reference and distorted images.
+Existing deep network-based Full-Reference Image Quality Assessment (FR-IQA) models typically rely on pairwise comparisons of deep features from reference and distorted images.
 Although effective on standard IQA benchmarks, existing FR-IQA methods still face two major limitations.
-Training-dependent methods require labeled IQA data for supervised optimization, but reliable quality annotations are difficult to obtain because they rely on subjective experiments.
+Training-dependent methods require labeled IQA data for supervised optimization, but reliable quality annotations are difficult to obtain because they require labor-intensive subjective experiments.
 Training-free methods avoid supervised training, but their fixed perceptual priors limit their adaptability to non-standard or domain-specific image scenarios.
-To address these limitations, we propose a novel FR-IQA paradigm based on causal disentanglement representation learning.
-Unlike conventional feature comparison-based methods, our approach formulates degradation estimation as a causal disentanglement process guided by interventions on latent representations.
-Specifically, we first decouple degradation and content representations by exploiting the content invariance between reference and distorted images.
-Inspired by the human visual masking effect, we then design a masking module to model the causal influence of image content on degradation features, thereby extracting content-influenced degradation representations from distorted images.
-Finally, quality scores are predicted from these representations using either supervised regression or label-free dimensionality reduction.
-Extensive experiments show that our method achieves highly competitive performance on standard IQA benchmarks under fully supervised, few-label, and label-free settings.
-Moreover, on diverse non-standard image domains with scarce data, including infrared, neutron, screen-content, medical, and tone-mapped images, our method exhibits stronger MOS-free domain adaptation than existing training-free FR-IQA models.
-Cdoe: https://github.com/yuchen152/Causal-Disentanglement-for-Full-Reference-Image-Quality-Assessment
+To address these limitations, we propose a novel FR-IQA paradigm inspired by causal disentanglement representation learning.
+Unlike conventional feature comparison-based FR-IQA methods, our approach reformulates degradation representation learning from a causal disentanglement-inspired perspective.
+Specifically, degradation and content representations are first decoupled by exploiting the content invariance between reference and distorted images.
+Then, inspired by the human visual masking effect, a masking module is designed to model the influence of image content on degradation features, thereby extracting content-influenced degradation representations from distorted images.
+Finally, quality scores are predicted from these representations using either supervised regression or dimensionality reduction.
+Extensive experiments show that our method achieves highly competitive performance on standard IQA benchmarks under fully supervised, few-shot, and label-free settings.
+Moreover, our method exhibits stronger label-free adaptation than existing training-free FR-IQA models on diverse non-standard image domains with scarce data, including infrared, radiographic, screen-content, medical, and synthetic images.
+Code: https://github.com/yuchen152/Causal-Disentanglement-for-Full-Reference-Image-Quality-Assessment